CCPA Privacy Notice

 The retention periods are determined according to the following criteria:

-2. To comply with our regulatory obligations.
+• To comply with our regulatory obligations.
 For example: transactional data will be retained for up to seven years (or even more under certain circumstances) for compliance with our bookkeeping obligations purposes.

-3. To resolve a claim, we might have or a dispute with you, including any legal proceeding between us, until such dispute will be resolved, and following, if we find it necessary, in accordance with applicable statutory limitation periods.
+• To resolve a claim, we might have or a dispute with you, including any legal proceeding between us, until such dispute will be resolved, and following, if we find it necessary, in accordance with applicable statutory limitation periods.

 Please note that except as required by applicable law, we will not be obligated to retain your data for any particular period, and we may delete it for any reason and at any time, without providing you with prior notice if our intention to do so.

-Part II: Your Rights Under the Data Protection Laws
+G. Your Rights Under the CCPA

 RightsDetails

-The right to know what Personal Information Panaya has collected about you.Including the categories of Personal Information, the categories of sources from which the Personal Information is collected, the business or commercial purpose for collecting, selling, or sharing Personal Information, the categories of third parties to whom the business discloses Personal Information, and the specific pieces of Personal Information that Panaya has collected about you.
+The right to know what Personal Information Panaya has collected about you and access right.You have the right to know what Personal Information Panaya has collected about you, including the categories of Personal Information, the categories of sources from which the Personal Information is collected, the business or commercial purpose for collecting, selling, or sharing Personal Information, the categories of third parties to whom the business discloses Personal Information, and the specific pieces of Personal Information that Panaya has collected about you.

-Correct Inaccurate InformationThe right to correct inaccurate Personal Information that Panaya maintains about you.
+Correct inaccurate InformationThe right to correct inaccurate Personal Information that Panaya maintains about you.

-Opt-Out of Sharing for Cross-Contextual Behavioral AdvertisingYou have the right to opt-out of the “sharing” of your Personal Information for “cross-contextual behavioral advertising,” often referred to as “interest-based advertising” or “targeted advertising.”
+You have the right to opt-out of the “sharing” of your Personal Information for “cross-contextual behavioral advertising”, often referred to as “interest-based advertising” or “targeted advertising”, and the “sale” of your Personal Information.

-Opt-Out of the Use of Automated Decision MakingIn certain circumstances, you have the right to opt-out of the use of automated decision making in relation to your Personal Information, where applicable.
+Opt-Out of the use of automated decision makingIn certain circumstances, you have the right to opt-out of the use of automated decision making in relation to your Personal Information, where applicable.

-Data PortabilityYou may request to receive a copy of your Personal Information, including specific pieces of Personal Information, including, where applicable, to obtain a copy of the Personal Information you provided to us in a portable format.
+Data portabilityYou may request to receive a copy of your Personal Information, including specific pieces of Personal Information, including, where applicable, to obtain a copy of the Personal Information you provided to us in a portable format.

-2. How Can You Exercise Your Rights?
+H.How Can You Exercise Your Rights?

 You may exercise your rights using the DSR available here.
-The instructions for submitting, the general description of the process, verification requirements, when applicable, including any information the consumer must provide are all detailed in the DSR.
+The instructions for submitting, the general description of the process, verification requirements, when applicable, including any information the Consumer must provide are all detailed in the DSR.

 Note, certain rights can be done by you independently without using the DSR.
 For example, depending on your interaction with us: